Art Explorations with Susan Burton

 Fifteen years ago, Susan Burton departed on a life-changing journey.
 Led by therapist Edward Tick, Burton explored Greece.
 The experience moved her to explore sculpture and mosaics.
 Soon, her farm in rural Marseilles transformed into an open concept “Art Farm” where people can create everything they can dream up.

 Yet, Burton realized that even an art business needs a plan.
-At a gathering organized by Christine Coughlin, then the Executive Director of NCIartworks, Burton connected with Amy Lambert of the IL SBDC at the Starved Rock Country Alliance.
+At a gathering organized by Christine Coughlin, then the Executive Director of NCIartworks, Burton connected with Amy Lambert of the Illinois SBDC at the Starved Rock Country Alliance.
 Lambert challenged Burton to seek the higher end of the art business.

 “One of the big things Amy taught me was how to analyze my revenue streams and choose more profitable avenues for my business.”
 Susan shared. “ I had a lot of things going on with my business.
 Amy helped me organize a business strategy with laser like focus.
 The SBDC taught me search engine optimization, helped redo my website, and begin applying for grants.
 Without the SBDC I would not have the clarity I have now.”